jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 (d)
 (e)
 (f)
-NPC liabilities transferred to PSALM;
+NAPOCOR liabilities transferred to PSALM;
 Transfers from the National Government;
 New loans, such as, but not limited to those in the form of bonds, convertible instruments, warrants, leases and similar structures;
-Obligations under IPP contracts transferred by NPC to PSALM;
+Obligations under IPP contracts transferred by NAPOCOR to PSALM;
 Loans of ECs that are to be assumed by PSALM under Section 60 of the Act; and
 Expenses for rehabilitation and maintenance of Agus and Pulangi Complexes.